LATIN AMERICAN POLITICS

 • Jared Diamond, "The Arrow of the Disease" (Discover, 29pp).
 Read very quickly to get the main idea and to highlight evidence you could use on a test or in a pa per; the article expands on Diamond's documentary's explanation for why the effects of disease on the outcome of the Conquest was so one-sided.

-• Optional if you want to know more: Watch a documentary on why the Europeans decimated the existing political structure with their arrival: Guns, Germs, and Steel, episode 2: https://www.youtube.com/watch?v=cF8x-8xnTeI (55 minutes; or around 36 minutes if you change your YouTube settings to watch at 1.5x speed)
+• Optional if you want to know more about the conquest period: Watch a documentary on why the Europeans decimated the existing political structure with their arrival: Guns, Germs, and Steel, episode 2: https://www.youtube.com/watch?v=cF8x-8xnTeI (55 minutes; or around 36 minutes if you change your YouTube settings to watch at 1.5x speed)

 —What can the colonial period tell us about why Latin American politics is the way it is now?